otrv4/otrv4/otrv4.md

 ### 3072 Diffie-Hellman Parameters

-TODO: where to move this?
-Check this.

 For the Diffie-Hellman group computations, the group is the one defined in RFC 3526[1] with 3072-bit modulus (hex, big-endian):

 ```
    Prime is: 2^3072 - 2^3008 - 1 + 2^64 * { [2^2942 pi] + 1690314 }

-   g3: 2

    Hex value:
    FFFFFFFF FFFFFFFF C90FDAA2 2168C234 C4C6628B 80DC1CD1